-We hope the insights shared here will encourage you to engage in these important discussions.
+We hope the insights shared in this document will encourage you to engage in these important discussions.

 GAMBLING AND INSTITUTIONS

 In Nova Scotia, gambling harms extend beyond the personal to affect families, communities, and other institutions such as churches, schools, and charities.